CU2403/Housing-Price-Prediction/README.md

 ## 🚗 Project 2: Used Car Choice & Market Share Analysis

 ### 🎯 Objective
 To decode consumer decision-making processes in the used car market.
 The goal was not just to predict *which* car a user buys, but to understand *why* (Utility Theory) and to simulate aggregate market shares.
+This project utilizes a synthetic labeling strategy based on heuristic rules to simulate consumer behavior, creating a controlled environment to validate the Combined Logit algorithm architecture.

 ### 🛠️ Methodology
 * **Discrete Choice Modeling (DCM):** Implemented a custom `FastCombinedLogit` class (inheriting from `GenericLikelihoodModel` in `statsmodels`) to handle high-dimensional choice sets (J=17 alternatives).